COREY DAVID HEIM - 07/05/2002

 Heim.
 Hocevar also spun and the crash collected Stewart Friesen who had also been running well.
 This put Heim and Hocevar at the back of the pack, and suddenly the battle was between Rhodes and Enfinger to see who won the Championship.
 Heim was fuming mad at Hocevar and as Carson made move to pass Heim, Corey put Hocevar into the outside wall and effectively ended both of their days with four laps to go.
 The intentional wreck stole a win from Zane Smith who had driven away from the rest of the field and looked to being cruising to the win.
 After this yellow; the Truck series drivers seemed to lose their minds.
 It was the worst display of driving in a long time.
 Three more yellows came out as NASCAR tried to get the

 race concluded with it’s 2 lap over time shoot out.
 It took until lap 179 to see the checkers wave.
 Christian Eckes ended up winning the race, while Ben Rhodes won the Championship.
 Heim also made his first Xfinity start in 2023.
 He drove four races for Sam Hunt Racing, with his first start coming at Dover.
-He had an engine expire just 30 laps from the end, and finished 35.
+He had an engine expire just 30 laps from the end, and finished 35th.
 At Darlington, he made a great run and got his first career Top 10.
 Suspension issues relegated him to 37th at Pocono, but his final start, again at Darlington; saw him run well and finish 15th.
-Heim will be back with TRICON Garage for 2024.
+Heim was back with TRICON Garage for 2024, and had a busy season.
+Along side the full time truck series ride, he also raced some in Xfinity and Cup.
+In the truck series he kicked off the season strong with a second place

 All Photos copyright and are property of their respective owners